 It’s essential to put all of Jesus’ parables into context, if we intend to understand and appreciate their value and importance.
 Luke tells us that Jesus was in Palestine where he presented to his Israelite disciples his Sermon on the Mount.

 Palestine is a land of hills and mountains; in Jesus’ day, it was subject to violent rains and sudden floods.
 The Jordan River annually swelled to dangerous levels, becoming rapid and furious, spilling an extensive amount of water onto the plains below, sweeping everything away.
 Houses erected within reach of such sudden deluges — especially those founded on sand or other unreliable foundation types — couldn’t withstand such forces.
 Because mountainous rocks are common there, it wouldn’t have been difficult to find a reliable location with a solid foundation on which to erect a structure.

 With that in mind, Jesus concluded his Sermon on the Plain (Luke) and his Sermon on the Mount (Matthew) by illustrating the valuable benefit of obeying his Word.
-It's not enough to hear his words and nod yes; his words must be actively and reliably obeyed.
-In both parable versions, Jesus compares a person who hears his word and obeys him to a man who builds his house on a solid rock.
+It’s not enough to hear his words and nod yes; his words must be actively and reliably obeyed.
+In both parable versions, Jesus compares a person who hears his word but fails to obey him to a person who hears, then builds his house on a solid rock.